 - Coastal port states commit to increase tonnage capacity and accept more Panamax ships waiting off the west coast.

-Lee said that the cost of doing nothing includes:
+Lee said the costs of doing nothing includes:

 - Compound declines in supermarket fulfillments that were 90% pre-pandemic but have fallen to 40% fulfillment.